iamFIREcracker/quotes/README.md

 # Resolutions

-A React App which helps you keep track of your new year resolutions.
+A React App that helps you keep track of your new year resolutions.

 ![Screenshot](/screenshot.png?raw=true "Screenshot")